Natural Gas Drilling & Hydraulic Fracturing

 As energy companies across the nation position themselves to tap into our country's natural gas reserves, many residents and environmentalists are concerned about the potential problems associated with extracting this valuable resource.
 No one disputes the need for local clean, efficient energy resources.
 But there are concerns over the land and water impacts drilling may cause.

-About Marcellus Shale and the Hydraulic Fracturing Process
+About Marcellus and Taylorsville Shale Formations and the Hydraulic Fracturing Process

 The Marcellus Shale rock formation—lying beneath parts of New York, Pennsylvania, Ohio, Maryland, Virginia, and West Virginia—holds huge supplies of cleaner-burning natural gas.
+Shale containing natural gas has also been found in the Taylorsville basin, which runs below parts of southeastern Maryland and northwestern Virginia (see sidebar map).
 In a process called hydraulic fracturing, drilling companies inject millions of gallons of water—mixed with a variety of chemicals and sand—into the shale at high pressure to crack the rock and release the natural gas.

 Different wells need different amounts of fluids, ranging from 1 to 9 million gallons.
 Once the gas has been freed, some of that water, generally between 20-50 percent, comes back to the surface.
 That flowback is contaminated with salt, minerals, chemicals, and, in some locations, naturally-occurring radioactive isotopes.
 The remainder remains deep underground where it may eventually affect groundwater aquifers and local streams.
 Another method of disposal is to pump the fluids into a large, lined impoundment ponds or storage tanks, to be vacuumed up later and shipped by fleets of tanker trucks to a wastewater plant.
 Increasingly, some companies "recycle" portions of the fluids for use in other wells.